 On March 31, 1973, Riverdale residents voted in favor of a free public library by a 6 to 1 yes vote.
 In May of 1974, the Board of Trustees of the Riverdale Library hired Mrs. Adelle McCarty as Administrative Librarian, a position which she stills holds.

 In 1975, the Riverdale Library moved from its temporary location in the Village Hall to its permanent home at 208 W. 144th Street.
-It opened for public service in September of that year.
+It opened for public service on August 1st of that year.

 On April 17, 1975 at 6:07 p.m., Arcady Farms Milling Company was demolished by a single blast.